Adige-Calculations/GNU-Linux-handbook/src/processes/START_CHAPTER.md

 - 9 — KILL (non-catchable, non-ignorable kill)
 - 14 — ALRM (alarm clock)
 - 15 — TERM (software termination signal)

+# Threads

+Processes are binaries instructions that are dispatched from the ready state and scheduled in the CPU for execution.
+The PCB(Process Control Block) holds the concept of process.
+The process takes more time to terminate and it is isolated means it does not share the memory with any other process.

+The process can have the following states:
+- new
+- ready
+- running
+- waiting
+- terminated
+- suspended

+Meanwhile, a thread is the segment of a process which means a process can have multiple threads and these multiple threads are contained within a process.
+A thread has three states:

+- new
+- runnable
+- blocked (this state do not use any cpu)
+- terminated

+The thread takes less time to terminate as compared to the process but unlike the process, threads do not isolate memory.

 <!--  Script to show the footer   -->